burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 - Some miscellanous enemies are loaded on room start, even if they should only appear post Sugar Rush
 - scr_player_backtohub (Failing to finish a Level) animation is broken

-> Small Difference: Intro Movement goes too far, but this is barely an issue
+> Small Difference: Intro Movement goes too far, but this is barely an

+> And this Decomp is currently UNORGANIZED, but this will probably change

 ### Other Shit
 - Issues are described in more detail within the project notes